Janakaishansenarathna/Janakaishansenarathna/README.md

 🚀Happy coding!<br>
 Feel free to personalize it further based on your experiences, projects, and preferences.
 Adding links to your actual projects and social profiles will enhance the engagement on your GitHub profile.<br><br>

-⚡Fun fact : I am lazy but smart
+⚡Fun fact : I am lazy but smart and I think I am Funny...

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/janakaishansenarathna/)